Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Makes it a felony to use any device (including drones) to observe, photograph, or record activities of a person in a private place without consent, or to secretly record any activity outside a private place that invades reasonable expectation of privacy.
-Applies directly to drone surveillance.
+Prohibits using any device to observe, photograph, or record activities of a person in a private place and out of public view without consent, or secretly recording any activity outside a private place in a manner that invades reasonable expectation of privacy.
+Applies directly to drone-mounted cameras.
+Covers fenced backyards, hotel balconies, private pools, and bedroom windows.

 View source

-Makes it unlawful to operate a drone within 400 feet of or above a ticketed entertainment event (defined as a gated event requiring a revocable license for attendance, such as music festivals and sporting events below the 30,000-seat federal stadium TFR threshold).
-Exceptions: consent from event authorities, federal regulation-compliant operations (Part 107 waiver), employee official business, property owners flying over their own property.
+Makes it a misdemeanor to operate an unmanned aircraft within 400 feet of or above a ticketed entertainment event, defined as a gated event requiring a revocable license for attendance.
+Covers music festivals, sporting events, and performing-arts events below the 30,000-seat federal stadium TFR threshold.
+Exceptions include: consent from event authorities, federal-regulation-compliant operations, employee-on-official-business flights, and property owners flying over their own property consistent with federal rules.

 View source